 \subsection{Setting}

 Let us consider an early Phase IIa proof-of-concept oncology clinical trial such as the one introduced in the motivating example of Section \ref{sec:intro}.
 We consider $K=4$ alternative treatments (no control arm) and a total of $N=100$ patients recruited at the end of the trial.
-We assume that the primary endpoint is PD-marker measured on a continuous scale, and responses from arm $j$ closer to the target $\gamma_j$ ($j=1,\dots,K$) are more desirable.
-For simplicity, we assume $\gamma_j=\gamma=0$ for $j=1,\dots,K$, implying that sample means equal to $\epsilon$ and $-\epsilon$ ($\epsilon>0$) are treated equally by our proposed design.
+We assume that the primary endpoint is PD-marker measured on a continuous scale, and responses from arm $j$ closer to the target $\gamma$ are more desirable.
+For simplicity, we assume $\gamma=0$, implying that sample means equal to $\epsilon$ and $-\epsilon$ ($\epsilon>0$) are treated equally by WE$(p,\kappa)$.
 Thus, for a given scenario, the best treatment arm is the one associated with smallest mean response in absolute value.

-We investigate the performance of our method over $S=500$ random scenarios under the alternative hypothesis in \eqref{eq:hpSet}.
-Each scenario is characterised by a vector of means $(\mu_1,\dots,\mu_K)$, where $\mu_j$ is generated from a $Unif[-4,4]$, $\forall j=1,\dots,K$, while variances are assumed to be known and equal to $\sigma_j^2=2^2$, $j=1,2,3$, $\sigma_4^2=4^2$ for each scenario.
-Details and a full analysis for the case of unknown variances are presented in Section F of the SM.
+We investigate the performance of our method over $S=500$ random scenarios under the alternative hypothesis introduced in Section \ref{subsec:hptest}.
+Each scenario is characterized by a vector of means $(\mu_1,\dots,\mu_K)$, where $\mu_j$ is generated from a $Unif[-4,4]$, $\forall j=1,\dots,K$, while variances are assumed to be known and equal to $\sigma_j^2=2^2$, $j=1,2,3$, $\sigma_4^2=4^2$ for each scenario.
+Details and a full analysis for the case of unknown variances are presented in Section H of the SM.

-Operating characteristics of interest are (i) the type-I error rates in correspondence of specific null scenarios, (ii.a) conditional ($(1-\beta)_C$) and (ii.b) two-components ($(1-\beta)_{TC}$) statistical power (cfr.
-Section \ref{subsec:hptest}), (iii) the average percentage of experimentation of the best arm - cfr. \eqref{eq:PBmeasure} - as measure of patient benefit (PB) and (iv.a) the percentage of pseudo-trials with correct identification of the best arm (CS$_I(\%)$) and of (iv.b) the two best arms (CS$_{I\&II}(\%)$).
-For each given scenario, operating characteristics are assessed over $M=10^4$ pseudo-trials (Monte Carlo simulations).
+Operating characteristics of interest are (i) the type-I error rates in correspondence of specific null scenarios, (ii.a) conditional ($1-\beta_C$) and (ii.b) two-components ($1-\beta_{TC}$) statistical power (cfr.
+Section \ref{subsec:hptest}), (iii) the average percentage of experimentation of the best arm (cfr. \eqref{eq:PBmeasure}) as measure of patient benefit (PB) and (iv.a) the percentage of trial replicates with correct identification of the best arm (CS$_I(\%)$) and of (iv.b) the two best arms (CS$_{I\&II}(\%)$).
+For each given scenario, operating characteristics are assessed over $M=10^4$ trial replicates.

-In the following, we will denote WE($p$,$\kappa$) the class of designs proposed in Section \ref{subsec:simWeight}, and we will consider the case of $p=\{1,\,2\}$: this will offer insights on how different degrees of discrimination between arm-specific variances affect the resulting operating characteristics.